Bavarian State Mint – the oldest company in munich

 This bi-metallic coin has the special feature that the ring and core are separated by a high-quality translucent polymer ring.
 The polymer ring not only acts as an insulating gap between the two metals, but also represents a special visual safety feature due to its translucency.
 Special production processes ensure that the 3 components can be firmly joined together and meet the requirements of a circulation coin despite the different materials.

-The first TMC patented by the Bavarian Central Mint and the development partners went into series production for the first time in 2016 with the issue of a 5 euro commemorative coin (“Planet Earth”) for the Federal Republic of Germany and will be continued with the series “Climate Zones of the Earth” from 2017 to 2021.
+The first TMC patented by the Bavarian State Mint and the development partners went into series production for the first time in 2016 with the issue of a 5 euro commemorative coin (“Planet Earth”) for the Federal Republic of Germany and will be continued with the series “Climate Zones of the Earth” from 2017 to 2021.

 »100 Years of the Free State of Bavaria and 200 Years of the Bavarian Constitution«